minealtinli/minealtinli.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Researcher @ <a href='https://www.bnitm.de/en/research/research-groups/interface/rg-mosquito-virus-interactions'>BNITM</a>.
-GSO KT-Boost, Leibniz PostDoc Network & Leibniz Mentoring Alumni. <br />Runs on roads, runs on trails, runs on curiosity. <em>"But WHY?!"</em>.
+Runs on roads, runs on trails, runs on curiosity. <em>"But WHY?!"</em>.

 profile:
   align: right